HMS Hostile (H55): Service

 Hostile was laid down by Scotts Shipbuilding & Engineering Company at Greenock, Scotland, on 27 February 1935, launched on 24 January 1936, and completed on 10 September 1936.
 Excluding government-furnished equipment like the armament, the ship cost £253,382.
 She was assigned to the 2nd Destroyer Flotilla of the Mediterranean Fleet upon commissioning.
 Hostile patrolled Spanish waters in 1937 during the Spanish Civil War enforcing the edicts of the Non-Intervention Committee.
 The ship received an overhaul at Gibraltar between 17 November and 15 December 1937.
 She resumed patrolling Spanish waters in 1938 and 1939.
 After the end of the Spanish Civil War, Hostile was refitted in Sheerness Dockyard between 31 May and 26 July 1939.
 She returned to the Mediterranean and was in Malta when World War II began.

 In October the ship was transferred to Freetown to hunt for German commerce raiders in the South Atlantic with Force K. The ship and her half-sisters, Hardy, Hereward, and Hasty, rendezvoused with the battlecruiser Renown, the aircraft carrier Ark Royal, and the light cruiser Neptune on 17 December.
 They refuelled in Rio de Janeiro, Brazil, before proceeding to the estuary of the River Plate in case the damaged German pocket battleship Admiral Graf Spee attempted to escape from Montevideo, Uruguay, where she had taken refuge after losing the Battle of the River Plate.
 Hostile was overhauled at Chatham Dockyard between 26 January and 29 March 1940 and then rejoined the 2nd Destroyer Flotilla, now assigned to the Home Fleet.
 On 7 April, Hostile captured the German fishing trawler Nordland off the Lofoten Islands (69°05′N 14°30′E).
-During the First Battle of Narvik on 10 April the ship engaged the German destroyer Z17 Diether von Roeder and badly damaged her, hitting her at least five times.
+During the First Battle of Narvik on 10 April the ship torpedoed merchant ships moored there (eleven German and collaterally one British, two Norwegian and two Swedish). and engaged the German destroyer Z17 Diether von Roeder and badly damaged her, hitting her at least five times.
 Hostile was only hit once, but the shell did little damage.
 She escorted her badly damaged sister ship, Hotspur, to the repair base set up at Flakstadøya in the Lofoten Islands.
 Hostile briefly escorted the battleship HMS Warspite before she returned to Rosyth for repairs between 27 April and 4 May.
 The ship briefly returned to Norwegian waters, where she again escorted Warspite, before being transferred to the Mediterranean Fleet in mid-May.

 On 9 July Hostile participated in the Battle of Calabria as an escort for the heavy ships of Force C and unsuccessfully engaged Italian destroyers, suffering no damage.
 The ship, together with her sister, Hero, and the destroyers Nubian and Mohawk, were ordered to Gibraltar on 22 August where they were to temporarily join Force H. Hostile struck an Italian mine en route on the early morning of 23 August off Cap Bon that broke her back.
 The explosion killed five men and wounded three others.
 Mohawk took off the survivors while Hero fired two torpedoes to scuttle her.